fratrung/ICS_Cyber_Range/README.md

 ```

 ### 5. Test communication with HMI
+Wait for a short period to allow the nodes sufficient time to complete their automatic configuration.
-Access the bash of the HMI container:
+After this, you can access the bash of the HMI container:

 ```bash
 docker exec -it hmi1 bash